khaors/geocompr/main.md

 browseURL("_book/index.html") # to view it
 ```

-For further details see the book's GitHub page at [Robinlovelace/geocompr](https://github.com/Robinlovelace/geocompr#geocomputation-with-r).
+Further details can be found at [Robinlovelace/geocompr](https://github.com/Robinlovelace/geocompr#geocomputation-with-r).

 # Preface {-}

-This book is aimed at people who are interest in doing spatial data analysis with a modern programming language (R) including:
+This book is aimed at people who want to do spatial data analysis, visualisation and modelling with a modern programming language (R).
+There is no single target audience but we expect the book to be especially useful for:

-- People who have learned spatial analysis skills using a desktop Geographic Information System (GIS) such as [QGIS](http://qgis.org/en/site/), [ArcMap](http://desktop.arcgis.com/en/arcmap/) and [SAGA](http://www.saga-gis.org/en/index.html) who want to learn R --- a powerful (geo)statistical and visualization programming language --- and the benefits of an interface focussed on the command-line [@sherman_desktop_2008]:
+- People who have learned spatial analysis skills using a desktop Geographic Information System (GIS) such as [QGIS](http://qgis.org/en/site/), [ArcMap](http://desktop.arcgis.com/en/arcmap/) or [SAGA](http://www.saga-gis.org/en/index.html), who want access to a powerful (geo)statistical and visualization programming language and the benefits command-line approach [@sherman_desktop_2008]:

 > With the advent of 'modern' GIS software, most people want to point and click their way through life.
 That’s good, but there is a tremendous amount of flexibility and power waiting for you with the command line.

-- Graduate students and researchers from geography, remote sensing and GIS, Geographic Data Science and related fields
+- Graduate students and researchers from fields specialising in geographic data including Geography, Remote Sensing, Planning, GIS and Geographic Data Science
-- Academic researchers and post-graduate students in specific fields such as remote sensing, biogeosciences, ecology, forestry, transportation, and broadly defined 'data science' who would like to harness the power and flexibility of R for their work <!-- please add further fields-->
+- Academics and post-graduate students working on projects in fields including Geology, Regional Science, Biology and Ecology, Agricultural Sciences, Transport Modeling, and broadly defined Data Science which require the power and flexibility of R for their research <!-- please add further fields-->
-- Applied researchers and analysts in public, private or third-sector organisations who need the reproducibility, speed and flexibility of a command-line language such as R in applications dealing with spatial data as divers as urban planning, transportation (including personal travel and logistics) and geo-marketing <!-- please add further examples-->
+- Applied researchers and analysts in public, private or third-sector organisations who need the reproducibility, speed and flexibility of a command-line language such as R in applications dealing with spatial data as diverse as Urban and Transport Planning, Logistics, Geo-marketing (store location analysis) and Emergency Planning <!-- please add further examples-->

-This book will also be of use to people with a solid knowledge of GIS who enhance their skills with command-line methods, to enable automation and reproducibility in geographic data workflows.
+The book is designed to be accessible to a wide audience.

-We have taken care to make the contents as accessible as possible to a wide audience: the difficulty level of the chapters progresses gradually and exercises are provided at the end of each chapter to ensure understanding.
+We have made the chapters progress gradually in difficulty and exercises are provided at the end of each chapter to ensure understanding.
-However, R novices may find the reproducible code chunks --- an integral part of the book --- difficult to understand and implement on first reading.
+However, R novices may find the reproducible code chunks --- an integral part of the book --- difficult to understand and implement at first.
-People who have only used graphical user interfaces (GUIs) may find the focus on the code unnatural to begin with.

-Fortunately there are many accessible resources that can get you up-to-speed.
+Tenacious and impatient readers are welcome to dive straight in to the first practical examples in Chapter \@ref(spatial-class).
+However we suggest most R beginners make use resouces to get up-to-speed with R before diving-in at the geocomputational deep end (unless you're just reading the book for an understanding of the concepts).
-These include a free [Introduction to R](https://www.datacamp.com/courses/free-introduction-to-r) course on DataCamp and open source online resources including [R for Data Science](http://r4ds.had.co.nz/) [@grolemund_r_2016] and [Efficient R Programming](https://csgillespie.github.io/efficientR/) [@gillespie_efficient_2016], especially [Chapter 10](https://csgillespie.github.io/efficientR/learning.html) of that book.
+We recommend a free [Introduction to R](https://www.datacamp.com/courses/free-introduction-to-r) course on DataCamp and two freely available books: [R for Data Science](http://r4ds.had.co.nz/) [@grolemund_r_2016] and [Efficient R Programming](https://csgillespie.github.io/efficientR/) [@gillespie_efficient_2016], especially [Chapter 2](https://csgillespie.github.io/efficientR/set-up.html#r-version) (on installing and setting-up R/RStudio) and [Chapter 10](https://csgillespie.github.io/efficientR/learning.html) (on learning to learn).

-With reference to such material we are confident that, with practice, the command-line approach demonstrated in this book will become more intuitive to programming novices.
+With reference to such material to hand we are confident that the command-line approach demonstrated in this book will be worth the learning curve within a few months for most people, including programming novices.
+Over time and with practice R will likely become the natural choice for many applications.
-For many applications R will likely become faster than the point-and-click alternatives provided by mainstream desktop programs.
+We expect you will eventually find its command-line interface faster than the point-and-click interface emphasised in many desktop GISs.
-For some applications such as Bayesian Spatial Statistics and applications where processes must be automated the command-line approach may be essential for getting the work done.
+For some applications such as Spatial Statistics and modelling R may be the *only* realistic way to get the work done.

-As outlined in section \@ref(why-geocomputation-with-r) there are many additional reasons for using R for geocomputation:
+As outlined in section \@ref(why-geocomputation-with-r) there are many reasons for using R for geocomputation:
-R is well-suited to the interactive use required in many geographic data analysis workflows.
+R is well-suited to the interactive use required in many geographic data analysis workflows compared with other languages.
-R excels in the rapidly growing fields of 'data science' (which includes data munging, statistical learning techniques and data visualization) and (via efficient interfaces to databases and distributed computing systems) Big Data.
+R excels in the rapidly growing fields of Data Science (which includes data carpentry, statistical learning techniques and data visualization) and (via efficient interfaces to databases and distributed computing systems) Big Data.

-For some applications another language may be more appropriate, such as Python, Java and C++.
+For some applications another language may be more appropriate, such as Python, Java or C++.
-There are excellent resources for learning geocomputation in these and other languages and we recommend checking these out in section \@ref(software-for-geocomputation).
+There are excellent resources for learning geocomputation *without R*, as discussed in section \@ref(software-for-geocomputation).
 However we advocate learning one language (R) in *depth* to gain an understanding of the concepts.
 Proficiency with one programming language is preferable to the *breadth* of knowledge (and potential for confusion) attainable by dabbling with many.

 We believe that *Geocomputation with R* will equip you with the knowledge and skills needed to solve the majority of challenges that geographic data pose.
+A logical question to ask if you've read this far may be: what *is* geocomputation anyway?
+The answer is provided in section \@ref(what-is-geocomputation) which, alongside the rest of Chapter \@ref(intro) explains the motivations behind this book.

 <!-- to think about, not sure if needed but then this would be a good place to point out why our book might have advantages over other books.
 Compare with:
 - Bivand, R., Pebesma, E., Gomez-Rubio, V. (2013): Applied spatial data analysis with R.